BrandonMathis/railsgirlsrdu/README.md

 **new/create**

-Do you think something is missing from this index page?
-Like, maybe some tweets?
+Do you think something is missing from this index page, like tweets?
 Lets add a form so that our users can post tweets.
 However, this is a bit tricky because we only want authenticated users to post new tweets!
 Well, it may seem tricky but with rails and devise it doesn't have to be.

 Update your TweetsController.